 1. Use an automated inventory management system

 Implementing an automated inventory management system is essential to monitor raw material stocks in real-time.
-These systems allow for accurate stock counting and tracking, reducing the risk of manual errors, such as improper data input or incorrect calculations.
+These systems provide accurate stock counting and tracking across multiple locations, reducing the risk of manual errors such as incorrect data entry or miscalculated quantities.
+Beyond basic tracking, most automated systems also support reorder alerts, consumption-based forecasting, and integration with procurement workflows giving teams the visibility they need to make timely purchasing decisions before shortages or overstock situations develop.

 2. Accurate forecasting of raw material requirements